Afiru21/Development/README.md

 # Introduction
 - This is an intorduction to my project

-You have recently joined a web development company, Hot Beans Web as a junior web developer.
-You have been asked as part of your induction and training to create a new section for the company’s web site which promotes the company to prospective employees, as they need to recruit more web developers.
+I have recently joined a web development company, Hot Beans Web as a junior web developer.
+I have been asked as part of your induction and training to create a new section for the company’s web site which promotes the company to prospective employees, as they need to recruit more web developers.

-The company wants you to include the following things:
+The company wants me to include the following things:

 - A profile of the company itself
 - Profiles of existing trainee web developers